 - CBRNE Incident (chemical, biological, radiological, nuclear, and explosive)

 - Supporting Search and Arrest Warrant Operations

 - Perimeter Searches and Security for Armed and/orFelont Suspects

 UAVs may only be deployed with a supervisor’s approval, and only after all of the required notifications to air traffic control towers (per FAA regulations) have been made.
 Only pilots who possess a valid license to fly UAVs issued by the FAA may deploy a UAV.

-Around January 2019, the Department will begin an eighteen month pilot program.
+On March 1st 2019, the Department began an eighteen month pilot program.
 All of the aforementioned policies and procedures will be adhered to during this time and a report will be presented to the City Council to discuss the program’s effectiveness at the conclusion of the pilot program.

 For questions and/or concerns about the CCPD Drone Pilot Program, please contact Lieutenant Leon Lopez (firstname.lastname@example.org)